My Story

 -

-Yoo-Jin is the founder of Yoo-Jin Kang Consulting, yoojiflows, and the Eldest Daughters Collective.
-Her work has been recognized through honors including the UC Berkeley Dean’s Health Equity Award, Sisters in Public Health Award, LEAP Fellowship, and American University’s Inclusive Excellence Award.
+Yoo-Jin holds a Master of Public Health from UC Berkeley and partners with individuals and organizations to build leadership that is effective, human-centered, and sustainable.
+Her work has been recognized through honors including the UC Berkeley Dean’s Health Equity Award, the Sisters in Public Health Award, the LEAP Fellowship, and American University’s Inclusive Excellence Award.

 Leadership & Awards